mattw01/STBitBarApp/README.md

 ## Misc Features / Tips
 * Hold Alt while menu is open to display battery information
-* Max items per sensor catagory can be set (if you want to save space but still have access to the sensors)
+* Max items per sensor catagory can be set in configuration file (if you want to save space but still have access to the sensors)

 I’m open to any feedback or suggestions/features!
 Let me know what you think!